bitcoinfacts/glacierprotocol.github.io/_docs/background/self-vs-online.md

 ---
-title: Self-Managed Storage vs. Online
+title: "Self-Managed Storage vs Online"
 ---

 Let's start by assessing whether Glacier is right for you.